 Vitamins and minerals are lost when food is frozen, cooked and even re-heated.
 In most cases, by reserving and consuming the liquid created from the cooking, you can retain as much as 25% of some vitamins or minerals lost.
-Two vitamins most impacted by cooking are Vitamin C which looses nearly half and Folate which looses up to 70% when cooked.
-One mineral most affected by cooking is copper which looses as much as 45%.
+Two vitamins most impacted by cooking are Vitamin C which loses nearly half and Folate which loses up to 70% when cooked.
+One mineral most affected by cooking is copper which loses as much as 45%.
 Minerals and vitamins can be added back in through supplements ensuring the meal is balanced.

 Protein structure is also changed when exposed to heat.
 Just look at egg if you want to understand how this is possible.
 The raw yolk of an egg looks very different from a scrambled egg.
 Another example is the effects of heat on collagen.
 When cooked long enough, the protein becomes gelatinous.
 We will continue this discussion in another article as the topic is complex and lengthy.
 In the meantime, for more information on how heat affects protein structure in animal products, you can read this article from The Journal of Nutrition.

 But cooking is not always bad.
 Cooking certain foods can make nutrients more available for the body.
 For example, cooked carrots have more carotenoids than raw.
 And as discussed above, cooking vegetables and grains is essential to break down the foods before feeding them to dogs.
 This makes sense when you consider that most grains and vegetables eaten by your dog’s ancestors came from the intestines of their prey which meant it was already broken down and predigested.